 6. If you need to, see your doctor

-It can be tempting to put off the healthcare you need as you stay hunkered down at home to avoid catching or spreading coronavirus.
-If you’re feeling overly fatigued, experiencing depression or anxiety, or worried that your health is at risk in any other way, it’s important to get care when you need it, so your health condition doesn’t worsen.
+If you’re feeling overwhelmed and anxious about the Delta variant, it can be tempting to put off the healthcare you need.
+But if you’re feeling overly fatigued, experiencing depression or anxiety, or worried that your health is at risk in any other way, it’s important to get care when you need it, so your health condition doesn’t worsen.
 Thankfully, telemedicine is an option at many doctor’s offices now, so you won’t even need to leave your home to be seen by a doctor.
 Solv makes it easy to get the care you need without leaving your home.
 Book a virtual care appointment today.